-9. ALWAYS, ALWAYS seek out a reputable breeder if you plan to get a puppy
+9. ALWAYS, ALWAYS seek out a reputable breeder if you plan to get an English Cocker Spaniel puppy

 We are huge advocates for dog adoption.
 There are so many fantastic dogs out there, including Cocker Spaniels, in need of homes already.
 Why not offer them a chance at a great new life?

 We do recognise though that sometimes people want to buy a puppy from a breeder, we just implore you to do your research.